Optometrists Central Coast(6)

 6. Sharing your contacts with others

 Contact lenses are classified as medical devices and are prescribed specifically for your eyes and vision needs.
-Wearing someone else’s contacts, or letting someone else wear your contacts, can introduce harmful bacteria and other microorganisms into your eyes, which can cause infections, inflammation, and other eye complications.
+Wearing someone else’s contacts, or letting someone else wear your contacts, can introduce harmful bacteria and other microorganisms into your eyes, which can cause infections like conjunctivitis, inflammation, and other serious eye complications.

-In addition, sharing contacts can also lead to other problems, such as corneal abrasions or scratches, that can cause pain and discomfort.
+Additionally, sharing contacts can lead to other problems, such as corneal abrasions or scratches, that can cause pain and discomfort.

 If you have a close friend or relative who needs corrective lenses, encourage them to visit an Optometrist and get their own prescription for contact lenses.
 This is the safest and healthiest option for their eyes and vision needs.
 Never share your contacts with anyone, even if they appear to have similar vision needs or wear the same type of contacts as you.